-Homework: Continue working on your first draft and copy/paste the working draft for your weekly post due Friday 8 am.
-I'd like to see at least 250 words for this Friday post though I'd like for you to aim for more.
+Homework: Continue working on your first draft and copy/paste the working draft for your weekly post due Friday 10 am.
+I'd like to see at least 250 words for this Friday's post though I'd like for you to aim for more.
 Please provide 50+ word comments for at least two peers.

 After, continue extending and revising your draft.
-Bring your work to class for a second work day.
+Bring your work to class for a second workday.

-Workday #2 for Project #1: As soon as you get to class, turn on your computer and open your draft that you began at home and continue working.
+Workday #2 for Project #1: As soon as you get to class, turn on your computer, open the draft that you began at home, and continue working.